SeaStar Medical Holding Corp (ICU) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for ICU is $2.00, which is $1.0 above the current price.
-The public float for ICU is 6.51M and currently, short sellers hold a 23.22% ratio of that float.
-The average trading volume of ICU on October 31, 2023 was 14.13M shares.
+The average price point forecasted by analysts for SeaStar Medical Holding Corp (ICU) is $2.00, which is $1.2 above the current market price.
+The public float for ICU is 6.55M, and currently, short sellers hold a 23.07% ratio of that float.
+The average trading volume of ICU on November 06, 2023 was 15.36M shares.

 ICU’s Market Performance

-ICU stock saw an increase of 37.55% in the past week, with a monthly gain of 278.79% and a quarterly increase of 92.34%.
-The volatility ratio for the week is 25.40%, and the volatility levels for the last 30 days are 29.55% for SeaStar Medical Holding Corp (ICU).
-The simple moving average for the last 20 days is 48.75% for ICU stock, with a simple moving average of -30.88% for the last 200 days.
+ICU stock saw an increase of -19.95% in the past week, with a monthly gain of 49.32% and a quarterly increase of 80.66%.
+The volatility ratio for the week is 20.41%, and the volatility levels for the last 30 days are 23.85% for SeaStar Medical Holding Corp (ICU).
+The simple moving average for the past 20 days is 5.49% for ICU’s stock, with a -40.31% simple moving average for the past 200 days.

-During the last 5 trading sessions, ICU rose by +37.55%, which changed the moving average for the period of 200-days by -82.76% in comparison to the 20-day moving average, which settled at $0.7014.
-In addition, SeaStar Medical Holding Corp saw -75.61% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ICU fell by -18.47%, which changed the moving average for the period of 200-days by -81.39% in comparison to the 20-day moving average, which settled at $0.7761.
+In addition, SeaStar Medical Holding Corp saw -80.48% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading